hackclub/hackclub/workshops/flask-login/README.md

+---
+name: Logging In
+description: Make a Flask Webserver that allows you to register and log in users.
+author: '@sohamb117'
+---

-# Logging in With Flask
+# Logging in

 Open a website, say [Github](https://github.com).
 Okay, now sign in.
 What just happened?
 What did the code do?
 How does "Logging In" work?
 Let's try building it ourselves.